bealexaraujo/compasso-product/README.md

 # Compasso

-### AI-powered tax compliance for independent professionals
+### AI-powered tax compliance for independent psychologists

-Compasso is a product concept focused on reducing the complexity of tax compliance for independent professionals through an AI-powered assistant.
+Compasso is a product concept focused on reducing the complexity of tax compliance for independent psychologists through an AI-powered assistant.

 The product is designed to help professionals understand what they need to pay, when they need to pay it, and whether their obligations have been completed — without requiring them to navigate complex tax processes themselves.